sgmurphy/wordpress-plugins/backup/README.txt

 = 1.1.52 =
 * External restoration related bugs resolved
-* Migration UI imrpoved
+* Migration UI improved
-* Skip JetBackup tables and don‚Äôt run migration on them
+* Skip JetBackup tables and don’t run migration on them
-* ‚Äúwp-content‚Äù directory detection related bug resolved
+* “wp-content” directory detection related bug resolved
 * OneDrive related problem was resolved
-* New option added in the settings to specify number of raws dumped at once
+* New option added in the settings to specify number of rows dumped at once

 = 1.1.51 =
 * Reloading improved